Kitchen Counter Tops for Function and Style

 Cons – The cost, Scratches tend to be more of an issue with polished marble.
 Due to its softness or porosity, it’s also prone to staining, certain foods, especially on the acidic side, can result in permanent stains.
 Sealing the marble countertop and keeping up with sealing on a regular basis (usually annually) helps prevent staining.

-A recent Houzz study for kitchen trends in 2018 shows 42% of homeowners remodeling their kitchen will splurge on the counter tops.
-Check out some of the other stats they gathered for this year.
+A recent Houzz study for kitchen trends in 2020 feature the top upgrade during kitchen renovations is the countertop.
+Check out some of the other stats they gathered for this year in the report.
 Kitchen Designers can be very helpful in navigating the options available for your kitchen.